martinstoenchev/ordering-system/README.md

 ![my_profile_section](https://user-images.githubusercontent.com/49639065/206188170-e088a607-91ad-449e-8738-a9d0c535f6fa.PNG)

-## Message for successful Log Out.
+## Message for successful logout.
 After that the user is redirect to the main view of the login page

 ![logged_out](https://user-images.githubusercontent.com/49639065/206188769-7eec726a-10ec-4499-b592-2d28cd296c96.png)